-The top 20 traffic volume locations by estimated 2045 Average Daily Traffic (ADT) are shown in Table 9.
+The top 19 traffic volume locations by estimated 2045 Average Daily Traffic (ADT) are shown in Table 9.
+These locations are presented in the table below along with StreetLight-based traffic projections for other locations.
+More information on StreetLight is provided later in this chapter.